elie222/kikar-hamedina/README.md

 The branch newmodel is the main one now.
 Will merge into master at some point.
+The stuff on master is extremely old.

 Installation